 Just when I thought New Zealand couldn’t get cooler I was proven wrong.
 We went from sailing in the sun to mountains and glaciers in one day’s drive.
-The township of Franz Josef is in the middle of the rainforest, but also has a massive glacier.
+The township of Franz Josef is in the middle of the rainforest, but it also features a massive glacier.
 It’s is the weirdest oxymoron.
 Each year the glacier is “retreating” further, i.e. getting smaller, and they placed plaques throughout the walk so you are able to see how significant of a change has taken place.
-I’m not sure how anyone can say that climate change isn’t a thing.
-I saw it with my own eyes.
+I’m not sure how anyone can say that climate change isn’t a thing while seeing first hand the drastic change that has occurred in just a few years.

 So I’m adding Franz Josef to my list of places to revisit.